Could A Trust Assist Beneficiaries With A House?

 With a trust, the grantor gains more power over decisions after he or she dies.
 A trust might contain specific instructions for handling the property, and the directions could present directions to beneficiaries unfamiliar with homeownership.
 Inexperience may lead to foreclosures or other issues.
 Directions in a trust may help loved ones avoid losing the house.

-Trusts also provide protections to the heirs.
+Trusts also provide protection to the heirs.
 For example, a mortgage company might not demand full payment when the borrower passes away.
 Beneficiaries could prefer to make the mortgage payments rather than liquidate a house to pay the loan.

 Other benefits associated with a trust